 "Praise the LORD, O my soul; all my inmost being, praise his holy name.
 Praise the LORD, O my soul, and forget not all his benefits” (Psalm 103:1–2).

-And instead of offering praise, Joshua prays God’s Word.
+Joshua prays God’s Word.
 His instructions for bringing the Israelites to the Promised Land were,

 "Keep this Book of the Law always on your lips; meditate on it day and night, so that you maybe be careful to do everything written in it."
 (Joshua 1:8)